sarang-kj/Tic-tac-toe/README.md

 # Tic-tac-toe
-a simple tic tac toe game with python without using any packaged
+a simple tic tac toe game with python without using any packages